fedepaol/fedepaol.github.io/source/_posts/2016-04-20-happines-is-relative.markdown

 The two measurement passes can be the biggest source of problems because of the risk of exponential explosion, but other than that there are a lot of computation and additional data structures involved in order to build (and maintain) those dependency lists, and a good amount of loops through its children in order to place them correctly.

+Thanks to Riccardo Ciovati and Fabio Collini for proofreading this post.